 We see that the idea of the common school is not as far-fetched as Bourdieu and Passeron claim.
-Indeed, examples of such schooling could begin with the notorious boarding school, normally the privilege of the dominant classes, one of which Bourdieu himself attended.
-He may have hated it - who said remedial education would be fun? - but it seemed to have worked, bringing him from culturally deprived Béarn to the pinnacle of French higher education.
-Why does he not reflect sociologically on his own schooling as a flawed expression, but an expression nonetheless of rational pedagogy, instead of bemoaning the humiliations he suffered?
-After all, Bourdieu himself writes that changing habitus requires a comprehensive process of counter-training involving repeated exercises (Bourdieu, 2000 [1997]: 172).
+Indeed, examples of such schooling could begin with the notorious boarding school, normally the privilege of the dominant classes.
+Interestingly, Bourdieu himself attended one.
+He may have hated it but it seems to have worked, bringing him from the culturally deprived Béarn to the pinnacle of French higher education.
+Why does he not reflect sociologically on his own schooling as a flawed expression but an expression nonetheless of rational pedagogy, instead of bemoaning the humiliations he suffered?
+After all, Bourdieu himself writes that changing habitus requires a comprehensive process of countertraining, involving repeated exercises (Bourdieu [1997] 2000, 172).
 This can't be much fun.

 Moving farther afield, one might recall the not unsuccessful attempts to reverse class differences in the Soviet Union, or the more thoroughgoing kibbutzim.
-The passage above with its reference to a network of 'kindergartens and other institutions' and the collective life of learning anticipates such modern-day experiments as the Harlem Children's Zone, which cordons off an urban area and provides children and their families with extensive social services to counteract cultural disadvantage.
-Better to examine the attempts to realise a rational pedagogy and the obstacles it confronts as demonstration of the limits of possibility - and the truth of one's theory - than to dismiss it as a worthless utopia!
+The passage above, with its reference to a network of "kindergartens and other institutions" and the collective life of learning, anticipates such modern-day experiments as the Harlem Children's Zone, which cordons off an urban area and provides children and their families with extensive social services to counteract cultural disadvantage.
+Better to examine the attempts to realize a rational pedagogy and the obstacles it confronts as demonstration of the limits of possibility-and the truth of one's theory-than to dismiss it as a worthless utopia!

 Their insights into education are very similar, but the projects of Gramsci and Bourdieu are very different.
-Bourdieu and Passeron are contemptuous of those who harbour the illusion that schooling can be a 'mechanism of change' capable of 'creating discontinuities' and 'building a new world' (1977 [1970]: 65).
-Yet this is precisely what Gramsci has in mind, which is why he wants to subject everyone - not just the children of intellectuals and the dominant classes - to classical education.

-He wants everyone to learn Latin as a way of developing objectivity and disinterestedness, as an appreciation of logic, but also of a sense of history, so we can recognise who we are.
-Schools can play a progressive role in countering folk beliefs and 'localistic' ties inherited from a feudal world that refuses to disappear, thus preparing citizens for their role in the modern world of politics and civil society:
+Bourdieu and Passeron are contemptuous of those who harbor the illusion that schooling can be a "mechanism of change" capable of "creating discontinuities" and "building a new world" ([1970] 1977, 65).
+Yet this is precisely what Gramsci has in mind, which is why he wants to subject everyone-not just the children of intellectuals and the dominant classes-to classical education.
+He wants everyone to learn Latin as a way of developing objectivity and disinterestedness, as an appreciation of logic but also of a sense of history, so we can recognize who we are.
+Schools can play a progressive role in countering folk beliefs and "localistic" ties, inherited from a feudal world, that refuse to disappear, thus preparing citizens for their role in politics and civil society:

 Scientific ideas were intended to insert the child into the societas rerum, the world of things, while lessons in rights and duties were intended to insert him into the State and into civil society.
-The scientific ideas the children learnt conflicted with the magical conception of the world and nature which they absorbed from an environment steeped in folk-lore; while the idea of civic rights and duties conflicted with tendencies towards individualistic and localistic barbarism - another dimension of folklore (Gramsci, 1971: 33-34).
+The scientific ideas the children learnt conflicted with the magical conception of the world and nature which they absorbed from an environment steeped in folklore; while the idea of civic rights and duties conflicted with tendencies towards individualistic and localistic barbarism-another dimension of folklore.
+(Gramsci 1971, 33-34)

-Gramsci envisions the common school as a school for democracy, 'forming [the child] during this time as a person capable of thinking, studying, and ruling - or controlling those who rule' (Gramsci, 1971: 40).
+Gramsci envisions the common school as a school for democracy, "forming [the child] during this time as a person capable of thinking, studying, and ruling-or controlling those who rule" (40).